Cooking My Dreams

 oval white tray full of tagliatelle bolognese

-A classic and traditional Italian recipe.
+A classic and authentic Bolognese sauce, the most famous Italian recipe.
 This beef ragù is what many Italian families make every Sunday for the family lunch for generations.

 Ingredients